CN8VX/Dashboard_SvxReflector_by_CN8VX/README.md

 ```
 ### Step 2: Downloading and installing the Dashboard files

-1. Make sure you are in the `/var/www/html` directory.
-Then delete all files and subdirectories of it:
+1. Make sure you are in the `/var/www` directory.
+Then delete the `html` directory:
 ```
-cd /var/www/html
+cd /var/www
 ```
 ```
-sudo rm -rf ./*
+sudo rm -rf html
 ```
-2. Then use the following command to directly download the files in the directory:
+2. Then use the following command to download and copy all the contents into the `/var/www/html` directory:
 ```
+sudo git clone https://github.com/CN8VX/Dashboard_SvxReflector_by_CN8VX.git html
 ```

 ## Modifications Made: